loginom/loginom-help-en-omegat/data/quick-start/database.md

 ## Step 3.
 Import Node Configuration

-Separate database [Import from database](../integration/import/database.md) is used to receive data from the database.
+Separate handler [Import from database](../integration/import/database.md) is used to receive data from the database.
 It allows for import of the database table or results of execution of the SQL query set by the user and view.